 This method is the most widely used method for calculating the crude protein combination of the various materials or ingredients available to you for your food formulation.
 It is used in the formulation of almost all livestock feed.
 So if you learn it now you can become a consultant doing it.
 It’s simply based on a square called the Pearson’s square.
 Take a glimpse.
 So let’s use it to formulate our dog food using the ingredients provided above.

 Let us formulate dog food for 27% crude protein which I believe can serve both puppies and adult dogs.
 We must recognize the restriction of Pearson’s Square which is the fact that it only accommodates two ingredients at once.

 Here we want to assume we want only groundnut cake with crude protein 46% and corn with 10% crude protein.
 As you can see our target crude protein is 27% in the middle of the square.
 So we subtract diagonally by using the big value against the smaller values.
 No negatives are recognized.
-From the above you can see that the value on the top right is the value for groundnut cake (17.0 parts) and the one at the bottom right is the value for corn (19.0 parts).
-You can also see the total value in parts of the both ingredient (36.0 parts).
+From the above, you can see that the value on the top right is the value for groundnut cake (17.0 parts) and the one at the bottom right is the value for corn (19.0 parts).
+You can also see the total value in parts of both ingredients (36.0 parts).

 Using our Pearson’s square values we can compute the percentage of each ingredient in the ration: